1. Disconnect the negative battery cable.

 13. Unscrew the lock casing from the column.

-14. Lower the column through the baffle and remove it from under the panel.
+14. Lower the column through the bulkhead and remove it from under the panel.
 On models equipped with the Procon-Ten protection system, you will first need to disconnect the cable.
-Be careful with the Procon-Ten column pipe as it consists of two halves joined together.
-On October 1988 models, the two halves are sealed with red paint which, if chipped, indicates that the dispenser is no longer serviceable due to crash damage.
-Do not expose the Procon-Ten column tubing to temperatures above 100°C, or to cleaning with solvents that may attack the coupling agent.
+Use caution with the Procon-Ten column tube as it consists of two halves joined together.
+On models from October 1988 onwards, the two halves are sealed with red paint which, if broken, indicates that the column is no longer serviceable due to accident damage.
+Do not expose the Procon-Ten column tube to temperatures exceeding 100°C, or clean it with solvents which may attack the coupling agent.

 15. To disassemble the column, remove the upper spring washers and spring.